SIDN/rollover-mon/README.md

 ## Introduction

-Rollover Mon imitates and analyzes measurements to monitor DNSSEC rollovers.
+Rollover Mon initiates and analyzes measurements to monitor DNSSEC rollovers.
 It gives operators of signed zones insights into:

 - the state of the deployment of their new signatures and keys and the withdrawal of old ones